About Mediation

 Divorce Mediator Serving NYC and Long Island, NY

 For as long as there have been people, there have been conflicts.
-In every society, in every family, and in every relationship, conflicts arise.
-When there is a reasonable level of trust and communication between people, then the conflict can be resolved through frank discussion and compromise.
-When trust and communication are lacking, then we turn to other methods to resolve conflict.
+In every family and every relationship, conflicts arise.
+When there is a reasonable level of trust and communication, these conflicts can be resolved through frank discussion and compromise.
+But, when divorce is the issue, then trust and communication are often lacking, and it is very difficult, if not impossible, to resolve conflicts.

 A diagram showing work performed by a divorce mediator in Long Island, NY